dnyanesh009/Custom-Pipeline-Trigger-Button-extension/README.md

-Here's the **complete `README.md`** file in Markdown format for your Azure DevOps custom extension that triggers a pipeline using an Azure Function:
+Here's the **complete `README.md`** file in Markdown format for your Azure DevOps custom extension that triggers a pipeline

+yet to implement  - using an Azure Function:

 ---